KaatneWalaKutta/0/README.md

 Publicly Accessible PDF Containing Sensitive Training Material

 **Description:**
-A PDF file containing Persona training material is accessible without any form of authentication.
-This exposes sensitive internal content to anyone who knows or discovers the URL, leading to potential unauthorized access and information disclosure.
+An endpoint hosting a PDF file containing persona training material is publicly accessible without any authentication.
+This exposes potentially sensitive or confidential information to anyone who has or discovers the URL, leading to an information disclosure vulnerability.
+Lack of access controls violates the principle of least privilege and could result in unauthorized individuals accessing proprietary or private data.

 **Steps to Reproduce:**
 1. Open a web browser.